 To make it the default language, Head out to the taskbar language settings icon, click on it and select the language added.

-In this article, we have outlined the steps you need to take to configure keyboard on Ubuntu.
+In this tutorial, we have outlined the steps you need to take to configure keyboard on Ubuntu.
 Feel free to try the steps out.
 Your feedback will be welcome.